SunnyGautamUcer/WasteClassifer/README.md

 # How to Run

 1.Install all the required libraries into a virtual environment .
-2.Run the app.py
+2.Run the app.py.
-3.Go to browser - localhost:3000
+3.Go to browser - localhost:3000 .
-4.Now you are good to go
+4.Now you are good to go.

 # Contact :
 For any queries : gautamsunny02@gmail.com